airboxlab/airboxlab.github.io/_drafts/2016-08-22-streaming-microservices.md

    - **Storage**

       Between sensor data emission and storage the path must be as short as possible.
-The shorter it is, the less we expose ourself to failure and eventually lost data.
+The shorter it is, the less we expose ourselves to failure and eventually data loss.
 Hence storage happens right away after reception.
 Job responsible for receiving and storing is extremely simple, load-balanced, and tolerant to failure.

       Also, we don't throw anything, even "junk" data that can sometimes be sent during temporary or permanent failure of a sensor: this won't be taken into account by downstream consumers of the main pipeline but is used for failure detection.